-Fruit and Milk Our children have a piece of fruit mid-morning through the fruit for schools scheme and milk is also provided.
-This is free for children up to the term in which they turn five and to children in receipt of Free School Meals.
+Fruit and Milk

+Our children have a piece of fruit mid-morning through the fruit for schools scheme and they have milk at afternoon break.

+Milk is free for children up to the term in which they turn five and to children in receipt of Free School Meals.
 For all other pupils the cost of milk will be notified in the previous term.

-Milk and fruit is provided mid morning for all our nursery children.
+Milk and fruit is provided mid morning for all our early years children.

-Our School Curriculum Early Years From September 2014 our children in Reception and Nursery follow the New Early Years Foundation Stage Curriculum, linked to our whole school topics which run on a 3 year cycle.
-The Overarching principles of the curriculum for our Early Years children are every child is a unique child, who is constantly learning and can be resilient, capable, confident and self-assured; - children learn to be strong and independent through positive relationships; - children learn and develop well in enabling environments, in which their experiences respond to their individual needs and there is a strong partnership between practitioners and parents and/or carers; - children develop and learn in different ways and at different rates.
+Our School Curriculum Early Years

+Our children in Reception and Nursery follow the New Early Years Foundation Stage Curriculum, linked to our whole school topics which run on a 3 year cycle.

+The Overarching principles of the curriculum for our Early Years children are

+- every child is a unique child, who is constantly learning and can be resilient, capable, confident and self-assured; - children learn to be strong and independent through positive relationships; - children learn and develop well in enabling environments, in which their experiences respond to their individual needs and there is a strong partnership between practitioners and parents and/or carers; - children develop and learn in different ways and at different rates.